-Disclaimer: College Bound Village LLC is a participant in the Amazon Associates program.
-This blog post may include affiliate links, like the Amazon Prime Student 6-month free trial.
+Disclaimer: College Bound Village LLC participates in the Amazon Associates program.
+This blog post may include affiliate links, like the Amazon Family 30-Day free trial.
 The author earns a commission from qualifying purchases to help support the mission and vision of the CBV.

 - Scholarships.com – more than 3.7 Million in college scholarships & grants worth $19 billion.

 - PACE Academy Scholarship Books – Middle School & High School and College Scholars

 - Scholly – the #1 Scholarship app based on over 3,000 five-star customer reviews.

 - Get Educated!
 The Man Behind the Common Black College Application (CBCA) – Robert Mason’s book